 - 1 TBS Balsamic Vinegar

-- 1 Lemon – juiced
+- 1 small Lemon – juiced

-- 1 Shallot – finely chopped
+- 1 small Shallot – finely chopped

-- 3 cloves of Garlic – minced
+- 3 cloves Garlic – minced

 - 1 tsp Cornstarch

-- Serving Suggestion: Jasmine or Sticky Rice
+- Serving Suggestions: Coconut Rice, Jasmine Rice, or Sticky Rice

-- Add shallot to the skillet and cook until softened, about 3 minutes.
-Meanwhile, combine the cornstarch with 1 tablespoon of water and whisk to combine.
-Set aside.
+- Add Sauce: Add the molasses mixture to the skillet and increase the heat to medium-high to bring the sauce to a rapid simmer.
+Meanwhile, in a small bowl, combine the cornstarch with 1 tablespoon of water and whisk to combine.